dsalex1/EdgeAi-Lab3/README.md

 raw data:
 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/2698a8f3-798b-43aa-ab69-4649e76a7016)

-the equation equations are different for each model, which is since the data ranges going into these layers are vastly different due to the preprocessing.
+The equation equations are different for each model, which is since the data ranges going into these layers are vastly different due to the preprocessing.

 ## Part 4 – Model Testing